codesbyhussain/codesbyhussain/README.md

 ## 🧑‍💻 About Me :

-- 🎓I hold a Bachelor's degree in Computer Science Engineering from NIT Bhopal and a Master's in Data Science and Analytics from Georgia State University.
+- 🎓I hold a Bachelor's degree in Computer Science Engineering from NIT Bhopal and a Master's in Data Science and Analytics and am currently pursuing my PhD in Computer Science from Georgia State University .

 - 🔭 I’m a Data Scientist with expertise in Computer Vision, Machine Learning, and Deep Learning, focusing on research and real-world applications.